cerego/browserify_pipeline/README.markdown

 The key distinction of this gem is that it operates on files with special extensions (`.js.browserify`) to preprocess, like the CoffeeScript support in the Rails asset pipeline.
 It's still quite simple and will benefit greatly from feedback and contributions.

+Supported Environments
+===
+BrowerifyPipeline should work with Ruby 1.9.3 and higher.
+It should also work with both Rails 3.2 and Rails 4.

 Usage
 ===